 Cuts to services

-Data from London clinics has shown that in one month in 2017 over 1,000 people were turned away from sexual health services in one London area as the services did not have capacity to see everyone.
-Over half (54%) of those turned away had symptoms of one or more STIs.
+The cuts to funding are having a direct impact on access to sexual health services.
+Data has shown that in one month in 2017, over 1,000 people were turned away from sexual health services in one London area as the services did not have capacity to see everyone.
+Over half (54%) of those turned away had symptoms of one or more sexually transmitted infections (STIs).

 What we want